DOS (DISK OPERATING SYTEM)

 If we get successfully C:\ that means filename or directory name is get changed.
 Either it will show the error message.

-To changing the filename present in floppy disk
+To changing the filename present in

 C:\>REN A:\ROSE.TXT GULAB.TXT